Zbelhach/Numach2017/README.md

 1. Fork this repository
 2. Edit to create your content
 3. create a `gh-pages` branch (note that the .htaccess won't work)
+4. Update the gh-pages branch to update automatically your website

 Here's the example for this repository: http://gdolle.github.io/workshop_website